octokit/plugin-rest-endpoint-methods.js/docs/repos/getRepoPermissions.md

 ---
 name: Get GitHub Actions permissions for a repository
-example: octokit.actions.getRepoPermissions({ owner, repo })
+example: octokit.repos.getRepoPermissions({ owner, repo })
 route: GET /repos/{owner}/{repo}/actions/permissions
-scope: actions
+scope: repos
 type: API method
 ---

 # Get GitHub Actions permissions for a repository

-**Deprecated:** This method has been renamed to actions.getGithubActionsPermissionsRepository
+**Deprecated:** This method has been renamed to repos.getGithubActionsPermissionsRepository

 Gets the GitHub Actions permissions policy for a repository, including whether GitHub Actions is enabled and the actions allowed to run in the repository.